Skip to main content

 Almond Milk

-Traditional drink made from ground almonds, milk, orange blossom water, and rose water.
-Served at celebrations and special occasions.
+A drink of ground almonds blended with milk, orange blossom water, and rose water, brought out for celebrations and special occasions.

 milk drinkCold